Konk (album): Writing and recording

-Rafferty's departure made the band consider splitting up, but they soon reconvened with Dan Logan, formerly of Cat the Dog, a fellow Brighton band that also shared management with The Kooks.
+Rafferty's departure made the band consider splitting up, but they soon reconvened with Dan Logan, formerly of Cat the Dog, a fellow Brighton band that also shared management with the Kooks.
 On 2 March 2008, Logan participated in a Mike Crossey-produced recording session at RAK Studios that yielded RAK, a nine-song disc that was packaged with the special edition of Konk.

-Promotion
+Chart performance

 Konk was released on 11 April 2008 and went on to debut on the UK Albums Chart at number one with first week sales of 65,901 units.[31]
-The album also spawned three top 50 hits including their highest chart performer to date, "Always Where I Need to Be", which peaked at number three.
+The album spent one week atop the UK Albums chart, before falling to number two in its second week.
+In total, Konk spent fourteen non-consecutive weeks in the UK top 40 Albums chart.
+The album also spawned three top 50 hits including "Always Where I Need to Be", which peaked at number three and remains their highest charting single to date.
 In the United States, it reached number 41 on the Billboard 200 and the album's first single, "Always Where I Need to Be", peaked at number 22 on the Alternative Songs chart.
-The album was certified gold in both the UK and Ireland.
+The album was certified gold in both the UK and Ireland, and has since gone on to reach platinum certification in the UK with the aid of streaming.

+Promotion

 "Mr. Maker" was heard on the Grownups episode "Winks", "Do You Wanna" was featured on The CW's Gossip Girl In the 18 episode of Season 1, "Much I 'Do' about anything, while "Love It All" was featured on the Chuck episode "Chuck Versus the Seduction".
 "Always Where I Need to Be", "See the Sun", "Love It All", "Shine On" and "Mr. Maker" were all featured in the fourth series of the BBC 1 drama Waterloo Road.
 "Shine On" was used on a variety of commercials as well.

 After initially promoting the album with Logan until September 2008, bass duties for the remainder of the album cycle were taken over by Pete Denton, who had also previously filled in for Rafferty and would eventually become a full member of the band.
 Drummer Paul Garred would also be forced to abandon touring for three months in mid-2008 due to an injury to his left arm; he was initially replaced on tour by Nick Millard (formerly of Crackout) before returning.
 Garred then left again in late 2009, and Chris Prendergast, who had been the drummer for Kooks tourmate Kid Harpoon, joined in 2010 as both live drummer and band member during initial sessions for the next album.